searchisko/search.jboss.org-ui/README.md

 [ClosureJavascriptFramework](https://github.com/jlgrock/ClosureJavascriptFramework) Maven plugin is used to compile javascript source code.
 Specific version of Closure compiler used by this Maven plugin is set in `pom.xml` in property `${closure.library.version}`.

-We need to use ClosureJavascriptFramework version `1.14.0` or newer.

 #### Unit Testing via jsTestDriver

 Tests are implemented using [jsTestDriver](http://code.google.com/p/js-test-driver/).
 These tests are pure JavaScript executed in (captured) browser so we need to make sure